 - Data of the employees of Softneta, UAB, related to employment, payment of remuneration and fulfilment of functions and obligations at Softneta, UAB.

 - Data of the interested parties obtained under mutual contracts.
 The data obtained for the interested parties when completing a registration form for a remote webinar or technical training (in this case Data Controller shall process the following data: name, surname, e-mail address, duties, workplace, and additional information about the needs.

 - Data of the interested parties obtained in e-mail requests, by telephone or in any other ways, by filling-in the form for newsletter subscription or in any other way.

 - Personal data concerning health that is transferred to the personal data Processor (in this case, to Softneta, UAB) of personal health care authorities on the basis of individual contracts.
-Based on such contracts, Softneta, UAB, shall have legal access to personal data that shall be used under separate request of the employees of health care authorities.

 Terms and conditions of consent

-- contact information for unexpected events;
+- Contact information for contingencies;

 How is your personal data processed?

 Your personal data shall be processed in compliance with the requirements of the Law on Legal Protection of Personal Data of the Republic of Lithuania and other legislation.
-The Data Controller shall establish personal data processing measures and shall process such data by implementing appropriate technical and organizational measures, as prescribed by legislation, to protect processed personal data from accidental or unlawful destruction, damage, alteration, loss, disclosure as well as from any other unauthorized processing.
+The Data Controller shall establish personal data processing measures and shall process such data by implementing appropriate technical and organizational measures, as prescribed by legislation, to protect processed personal data from accidental or unlawful destruction, damage, alteration, loss, disclosure as well as from any other unauthorised processing.
 Respective measures shall be established taking into account the risks arising from the processing of personal data.